Go to Homepage

 Both TV and bathroom are small and nothing to write home about.
 The mini-bar serves Coke or San Miguel beer for just P72.
 For the safety box, however, you'll have to head to reception.
 The focal pool area is large and nicely developed.

-At the far southeastern corner of Mactan, is the much talked about Plantation Bay Resort and Spa.
+At the far southeastern corner of Mactan, is the much hyped Plantation Bay Resort and Spa.
 What sets this place apart from most is the fact that it's entirely "artificial".
 So what does that mean?
 Well, the lagoon, around which the resort is constructed, is really one vast concrete mould.

 Plantation Bay is an enormous sand-lined bathtub ringed by villas.
 Outlandish as this may sound, the effect is rather pleasing and the two-storey villas are attractive both in and out.
 The public beach nearby is undistinguished and one can see why the owners went to such lengths to create this fantasy.

-Alegre villa/ photo: hotel
+Alegre beach/ photo: hotel

 North of Cebu and Sogod